arduino/docs-content/content/micropython/06.communication/uart/uart.md

 ![How to wire](assets/UARTTestingSetup.png)

 ### Code for Secondary Board
-The secondary board simply forwards received UART data to its serial monitor.
+The board simply forwards received UART data to its serial monitor.
 Use the following code:

 ```python
 from machine import UART